Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Introduction

 Recently, the focus on space-based quantum communication shifted to smaller satellites, specifically CubeSats, which are the most common type of nanosatellite.
 In the last decade, the use of CubeSats has grown considerably \cite{villela2019towards}.
 These systems are interesting because they are cost-effective, are easier and faster to develop, and can ride along in rockets designed for different payloads.
 This has allowed companies, non-profit organizations, and even educational institutions to participate in their development and launch.

 This contributed to the creation of various research projects to develop CubeSats for quantum communication all around the world.
-These projects started with path-finders works \cite{Oi2017}, followed by specific missions.
-Germany started the QUBE project \cite{haber2018qube} to develop a 3U CubeSat for downlink QKD implementation.
+These projects started with path-finders works like CQuCoM \cite{Oi2017}, followed by specific missions.
+Germany started the QUBE project \cite{haber2018qube} to develop a 3U CubeSat for downlink \ac{QKD} implementation.
 In France, the Grenoble University Space Center is leading the development of NanoBob, a 12U CubeSat to demonstrate the feasibility of quantum communication over a distance of 500 km.
-NanoBob \cite{de2022satellite, nanobob} is expected to launch in 2023 and Grenoble University Space Center is already engaged in a more ambitious project, financed by the French Space Agency CNES and with TAS-F as the leading partner, that investigates the requirements and specification of a future Quantum Information Network that includes one or more Space links.
-Companies are also collaborating with academia in satellite-based QKD projects, like QEYSSat, aiming to launch in 2025 \cite{jennewein2023qeyssat}.
+NanoBob \cite{de2022satellite, nanobob} is expected to launch in 2024 and Grenoble University Space Center is already engaged in a more ambitious project, financed by the French Space Agency CNES and with TAS-F as the leading partner, that investigates the requirements and specification of a future Quantum Information Network that includes one or more Space links.
+Companies are also collaborating with academia in satellite-based \ac{QKD} projects, like ROKS mission \cite{zhang2023}, a 6U CubeSat with a 1/3U size optical module employing a 4-state BB84 with \ac{WCP}, set to launch in 2024.
+Other missions include QEYSSat \cite{jennewein2023qeyssat} and QUARC \cite{mazzarella2020}, aiming to demonstrate the feasibility of quantum links in uplink and downlink configuration.

-For now, efforts for space-based quantum communication have focused mostly on LEO orbits.
+For now, efforts for space-based quantum communication have focused mostly on \ac{LEO} orbits.
 This is because of the relative ease of reaching the orbit, the possibility to cover the entire planet in a matter of hours with a single satellite (rapid round trip and many orbit inclination options), and the more relaxed link budget making it easier to develop a communication system.
 Nevertheless, this type of orbit has its limits as the passage over a ground terminal is limited to just a few minutes of effective link (lower communication window) and the tracking system has to be more precise.
-Recently, the first experimental single-photon exchange with a MEO (Medium Earth Orbit) satellite at 7000 km was realized \cite{Dequal_2016} followed by a feasibility study for quantum communication at GEO (Geostationary orbit) orbits (allowing 24-hour link coverage) \cite{gunthner2017quantum}.
+Recently, the first experimental single-photon exchange with a \ac{MEO} satellite at 7000 km was realized \cite{Dequal_2016} followed by a feasibility study for quantum communication at \ac{GEO} orbits (allowing 24-hour link coverage) \cite{gunthner2017quantum}.

-These approaches to quantum communication in space focus on QKD and, to our knowledge no other quantum communication protocols have been proposed.
+These approaches to quantum communication in space focus on \ac{QKD} and, to our knowledge no other quantum communication protocols have been proposed.